Spark Your Child's Imagination at Pip's Island, An Immersive Experience Coming to NYC

 As I survey the September stages—what's upcoming on Broadway and beyond in New York theater—I am moved to a confession.
 I am addicted to slapstick.
 So when I learned The Play That Goes Wrong, Broadway’s longest running non-musical—once slated to close in September—had been tossed a lifeline through January 6th, I slipped on a banana peel and walked into a wall in celebration.

-If you’re looking to see a show in New York City, you might be shocked by ticket prices listed online.
-Stalwart shows like The Lion King and Wicked can run you over $100—and don’t even get us started on Hamilton.
-Your options for discounted tickets require a bit of patience, but you could score big if you’re willing to wait for it!
-Here’s a guide to winning cheap tickets in New York: the land of lines.
+Sticker shock is nothing new to Broadway lovers.
+Hit shows like The Lion King and Wicked can run you well over $100—and that's nothing compared the price of spending an evening with Hamilton.
+Discounted tickets do require a bit of patience, but you could score big if you’re willing to wait a bit.
+Here’s a guide to scoring cheap tickets in NYC: the land of lines with TKTS.

 Wicked: 15 Years of Defying Gravity